qubitsec/plura/compliance/jama_japia/v2.2/en/content/2_compliance_and_risk_management.md

 PLURA-XDR supports **Compliance and Risk Management** in two key perspectives, ensuring alignment with and strengthening of guidelines:

 1. **Corporate Support Perspective**
-   - **✅ International Standards Compliance**: Assesses adherence to ISO 27001, GDPR, etc., and provides comprehensive reports.
+   - ✅ **International Standards Compliance**: Assesses adherence to ISO 27001, GDPR, etc., and provides comprehensive reports.
+   - ✅ **Analysis Based on the MITRE ATT&CK Framework**: Supports threat identification and response strategies by mapping attack tactics and techniques.
-   - **✅ Enhanced Risk Management and Correlation Analysis**: Identifies potential threats early and supports mitigation strategies.
+   - ✅ **Enhanced Risk Management and Correlation Analysis**: Identifies potential threats early and supports mitigation strategies.
-   - **✅ Documentation and PDCA Support**: Streamlines documentation and facilitates continuous improvement.
+   - ✅ **Documentation and PDCA Support**: Streamlines documentation and facilitates continuous improvement.

 2. **Solution Compliance Perspective**
-   - **✅ Designed Based on International Standards**: Operates as a model of exemplary compliance.
+   - ✅ **Designed Based on International Standards**: Operates as a model of exemplary compliance.
-   - **✅ Internal Audits and External Validation**: Enhances solution reliability and trustworthiness.
+   - ✅ **Internal Audits and External Validation**: Enhances solution reliability and trustworthiness.
-   - **✅ Continuous Risk Evaluation**: Strengthens customer security posture with proven processes.
+   - ✅ **Continuous Risk Evaluation**: Strengthens customer security posture with proven processes.